Support the Center for Law & Society

 - Suggest opportunities for students to job shadow, interact with attorneys at professional events, or participate in internships or fellowships

-To get involved with the Center for Law and Society in any of the aforementioned areas, or to suggest other ways to support the program, please contact RJ Holmes-Leopold.
+To get involved with the Center for Law and Society in any of the aforementioned areas, or to suggest other ways to support the program, please contact the Center for Law and Society Coordinator.